webplatform/docs/javascript/Array/length/index.md

 {{Flags
 |Checked_Out=No
 }}
 {{Summary_Section|Basically specifies the number of elements (AKA length) in an '''Array''' object.
-This means the '''length''' property represents a number one greater than the largest index defined in an '''Array''' object.
+This means the '''length''' property represents a number one greater than the largest index defined in an '''Array''' object.}}

-The type of its value must be the unsigned 32 bit integer in the range 0 through 4294967295, inclusive.

-The attributes of the '''length''' property are { Writable: true, Enumerable: false, Configurable: false }.
-So you can set the '''length''' property to extend or truncate an Array object at any time.
-}}
 {{JS_Syntax
 |Formats={{JS Syntax Format
 |Format=arrayObj.length